AlexeyKopchinskiy/Portfolio-project-5-v2/README.md

 | **Scalable Model** | Easily extendable to tiered pricing, subscriptions, or premium publishing features. |
 | **No Ads Required** | Monetization is built into the user journey, avoiding intrusive advertising and preserving UX. |

+**note:* currently we are using Stripe sandbox account to simplify testing of the project.

 ### 👥 User Flow

-1. A reader clicks “Submit a Post.”
+1. A reader clicks “Upgrade to premium.”
 2. They are redirected to a Stripe Checkout page.
-3. Upon successful payment, they are granted access to the post submission form.
+3. Upon successful payment, their accounts are automatically upgraded to the "Author" role so that they can immediately start creating content.
-4. Their post enters the review pipeline for editorial approval.

 This flow ensures that only paying users can submit content, while maintaining a free and open reading experience for the broader audience.